+President Biden submitted his first budget to Congress on May 28, 2021.
 President Trump outlined his priorities in an address to Congress on Feb.
 28, 2017, and submitted his 2018 budget blueprint on March 13.
 Preliminary work on the budget was undertaken during the post-election transition by members of the policy and legislative affairs teams.
 Much of the budget work centered on incorporating big policy promises, including tax reform, infrastructure spending and construction of a wall along the border with Mexico.
 Hillary Clinton's transition team began laying out a budget framework in August 2016 that was grounded in the candidate's vision and campaign platform.
 The Clinton transition planned to wait until the nomination of the OMB director before having detailed discussions about the budget development.